Magnetically Activated Rotational Vacuum Friction: Torque and dynamics in the presence of a magnetic field

 The presence of a magnetic field produces frequency shifts $m_l\wc/2$ in the particle excited states $|l\rangle$, depending on their AM number $m_l$.
 This directly affects the polarizability $\alpha_\pm$ [Eq.\ (\ref{alphapm})] through the frequency differences $\omega_{l'l}=\pm\wc/2$, leading to a non-reciprocal response characterized by $\alpha_+\neq\alpha_-$.
 As a direct consequence of this, Eq.\ (\ref{M}) yields a nonzero torque even in the absence of rotation ($\Omega=0$), provided $T_1\neq T_0$.

 Although the results presented in Sec.\ \ref{sec2} are general, in what follows we focus for simplicity on an isotropic sphere characterized by a degenerate dipolar mode of frequency $\omega_0$.
 Also, we find it convenient to use the natural radiative decay rate \cite{L1983} $\gamma_0=4\omega_0^3p_0^2/3\hbar c^3$ as a parameter, instead of the excitation dipole moment of the mode $p_0$.
 We further assume the mode width to be small compared with $\omega_0$.
-Under these conditions, the particle polarizability in Eqs.\ (\ref{M}) and (\ref{P}) reduce to ${\rm Im}\{\alpha_\pm(\omega)\}=(\pi p_0^2/\hbar)\delta(\omega-\omega_0\mp\wc/2)$ with $\pm$ components differing due to Zeeman splitting (see Appendix\ \ref{Imalpha}).
-Inserting these expression into Eqs.\ (\ref{M}) and (\ref{P}), we readily find
+Under these conditions, the particle polarizability in Eq.\ (\ref{M}) and (\ref{P}) reduces to ${\rm Im}\{\alpha_\pm(\omega)\}=(\pi p_0^2/\hbar)\delta(\omega-\omega_0\mp\wc/2)$ with $\pm$ components differing due to Zeeman splitting (see Appendix\ \ref{secpola}).
+Inserting these expression into Eq.\ (\ref{M}), we readily find

-where $\gamma_0=4\omega_0^3p_0^2/3\hbar c^3$ is the radiative decay rate of the intrinsic particle dipole \cite{L1983}, and $\omega_0^\pm=\omega_0\pm\wc/2$ are the resonance frequencies of the two Zeeman-split particle modes.
+where $\omega_0^\pm=\omega_0\pm\wc/2$ are the resonance frequencies of the two Zeeman-split particle modes.
 Similarly the absorption power in Eq.\ (\ref{P}) reduces to

 We now use Eqs.\ (\ref{M2}) and (\ref{P2}) to produce the numerical results presented in Figs.\ \ref{Fig2}-\ref{Fig4}.